 Extra: cross the river for more street art

-The Neris River flows right through Vilnius, dividing the city in two.
-On one side you will find the historic center and all the sights that are interesting for tourists.
-The area on the other side of the river actually has no sights and is therefore rightly skipped by tourists.
-But for street art lovers, a trip to the other side can still be interesting.
+The Neris River divides the city in two.
+On one side you will find the historic center, the other side of the river is more modern.
+It has barely any sights, but for street art lovers this area is still interesting.
 If you cross the bridge at Gelezinio Vilko Tiltas, you will come across a black and white portrait of a gigantic person.
 Fun fact: it is not made by hand, but with a computer.
 If you cross the Karaliaus Mindaugo Tiltas, you cannot miss the Palace of Concert and Sport.
-It is a fine example of Brutalist Soviet architecture, built with the intention of bringing the Lithuanian people together and entertaining them.
-You could say a modern form of the Roman ‘Bread and Circuses.
+It is a fine example of brutalist Soviet architecture, built with the intention of bringing the Lithuanian people together and entertaining them.
 The walls around the ‘palace’ are painted with street art and graffiti.
 If you have time, pay it a visit, but don’t go out of your way for it.
-As I said, it is an extra.